ansible-collections/ibm_zos_core/docs/source/community_guides_docs/zos_ansible_module_testing.rst

 Run Unit Tests
 --------------

-The unit tests do not require access to a z/OS system to run and require minimal configuration to get started.
+The unit tests require minimal configuration to get started and do not require access to a z/OS system to run.
 To run the unit tests, navigate to the unit tests folder: